gcunhase/Emotional-Video-to-Audio-with-ANFIS-DeepRNN/README.md

 * Mapping of audio features to audio snippets for music generation

 ## How to Use
-> All the codes are for the first dataset (Lindsey).
-The codes corresponding to the DEAP are also available.
+> All the codes are for the Lindsey Stirling Dataset.
+The codes corresponding to the DEAP Dataset are also available.

 0. Change current folder to where this file is located